Copyright and Image Usage | Your rights as a Photographer

 Laws do vary depending on your jurisdiction, and this discussion relates to the laws of England and Wales.
 It is not supposed to be definitive legal advice and should not be taken as such.
 I cannot enter into private discussions on any issues you may be experiencing and it is important to consult a lawyer in your geographical area regarding any matters on which you’re unclear, or which affect you or your business.
 A full discussion of our legal rights is beyond the scope of this article (and I am writing from the perspective of social photography and the queries which generally arise from that).

 In a previous blog entry, we touched on the bare bones of copyright, so let’s now take a look at how the business of photography works.
-Like musicians and other artists, photographers also decide who can use and reproduce their work.
+Like musicians, writers, designers, and other artists, photographers also decide who can use and reproduce their work.
 A client, who has instructed the photographer, doesn’t own the photograph(s) but instead usually pays for the photographer’s time and then buys finished products, often in the form of prints, albums, or wall-art.
 Or the client might be able to purchase a License giving them the right to use the prints or digital images on a DVD for certain specified purposes.
-It is illegal for any individual or organisation to use, scan, distribute, print, alter or otherwise reproduce any image without the express written consent of the photographer.
-Copyright law applies whether the photographer is a paid professional, a casual hobbyist, or a friend e-mailing you some snapshots of your family.
+It is illegal for any individual or organisation to use, scan, distribute, print, alter or otherwise reproduce any content without the express written consent of the creator.
+Copyright law applies whether the creator is a paid professional, a casual hobbyist, or a friend e-mailing you some snapshots of your family.